sophice/ahk-nms-cronus-turn-in/README.md

 2) Press the ` key (the same key as tilde - top left of your keyboard, next to the 1 key) to start turning in food.
 3) Press the ` key again to stop.

 The keyboard shortcut can be easily changed by editing cronus-turn-in.ahk.
-If you leave the No Man's Sky window, the script will automatically stop.
+If you leave the No Man's Sky window, the script will automatically stop as a safety measure.

 ## Stop on mouse move